-Year Ended Revolving Credit Facility E Total Amount Outstanding xclusive of Treasury Securities (1) Asset Coverage per Unit (2) Involuntary Liquidation Preference per Unit (3) Average Market Value per Unit (4)
+Year Ended Revolving Credit Facility Total Amount Outstanding Exclusive of Treasury Securities (1) Asset Coverage per Unit (2) Involuntary Liquidation Preference per Unit (3) Average Market Value per Unit (4)

-2012 \$ 7,000 2.63 N/A
+2012 \$ 7,000 2.63 - N/A

-2013 \$ 14,000 4.42 N/A
+2013 \$ 14,000 4.42 - N/A

-- Total amount (in thousands) of each class of senior securities outstanding at the end of the period presented. - (2) Asset coverage per unit is the ratio of the carrying value of our total assets, less all liabilities and indebtedness not represented by senior securities, in relation to the aggregate amount of senior securities representing indebtedness. - (3) The amount to which such class of senior security would be entitled upon the voluntary liquidation of the issuer in preference to any security junior to it.
+(1) Total amount (in thousands) of each class of senior securities outstanding at the end of the period presented.

+- (3) The amount to which such class of senior security would be entitled upon the voluntary liquidation of the issuer in preference to any security junior to it.
 The "-" in this column indicates that the SEC expressly does not require this information to be disclosed for certain types of senior securities. - (4) Not applicable because senior securities are not registered for public trading.